Protect a Web API

 - In VMware vSphere

-- An add on to an existing/new NGINX reverse proxy
+- An add-on to an existing/new supported Reverse Proxy/API Server.

-If you choose the Virtual Machine (VM) option, you must also enter the URL of the application or API or internal load balancer so the reverse proxy function will know to which URL should these asset's external URL be forwarded.
-This URL is configured in step 1 of the wizard and must be accessible to the CloudGuard AppSec Gateway but will not be exposed to the outside.
+If you choose the option of a Virtual Machine (VM), or a managed docker, you must also enter the internal URL of the application or API or internal load balancer so the reverse proxy function will know to which URL should these asset's external URL be forwarded.
+This URL must be accessible to the managed Reverse Proxy server but will not be exposed to the outside.
+This URL was configured in step 1 of the wizard.

 If, during the previous step, a "New Profile" option was selected, then the "Certificates" page will also prompt a decision, relevant for all AppSec Gateways that will connect to this profile, regarding where the certificates for HTTPS traffic will be stored.